mako-framework/docs/04_databases_sql/03_orm.md

 	$article2->reload();

-> Optimistic locking will also check for stale records when deleting, although not when deleting in bulk.
+The optimistic locking trait will also check for stale records when deleting.

+> Note that optimistic locking only works when working with a single record.

 <a id="traits:read_only_records"></a>